nf-core/rnaseq/docs/installation.md

 ### Reference Genomes
 The NGI-RNAseq pipeline needs a reference genome for alignment and annotation.
 If not already available, start by downloading the relevant reference, for example from [illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 The minimal requirements are a FASTA file and a GTF file.
-If STAR and BED12 references are also available, the pipeline won't have to generate them so will be faster.
-Use the command line option `--saveReference` to keep the generated references on the first run, then these can be added to your config and used in the future.
+If STAR and BED12 references are also specified, the pipeline won't have to generate them and will run faster.
+Use the command line option `--saveReference` to keep the generated references so that they can be added to your config and used again in the future.

 Reference genome paths can be specified on the command line each time you run with `--star_index`, `--fasta`, `--gtf` and `--bed12`.
-Alternatively, add the paths to the config under a relevant id and just specify this id with `--genome ID` when you run the pipeline (this can also be set as a default in your config if you only ever run with one genome):
+Alternatively, add the paths to the config under a relevant id and just specify this id with `--genome ID` when you run the pipeline _(this can also be set as a default in your config)_:

 ```groovy
 params {